EmperorDan/Glossary-of-tech-terms/Developmental-Lifecycles.md

 ## Evolutionary (Iterative)
 ### Description:
 The Evolutionary model is iterative.
-The model allows the user to create increasingly complete version's of their software.
+The model allows the user to create increasingly complex version's of their software.
 This process involves creating a product rapidly.
 You must have the requirements and architecture in place.
 This is so you can produce a functional product for your users.
 A product undergoes changes periodically based on maintenance checks finding issues, reviewal of product, and feedback from users.
 ### Advantages:
 - Product better fits customer needs.
 - Allows constant inprovement.